In the Footsteps of St. Paul with Greek Isle Cruise

 Thessaloniki · Phillippi · Kavala · Kalambaka · Delphi · Corinth · Athens · Kusadasi · Ephesus (Mary's House) · Patmos · Heraklion · Santorini

-For eleven days you will follow the footsteps of St. Paul and experience beautiful sites throughout Greece.
+Join Fr.
+Norman Fischer for a Pilgrimage to Greece to walk in the the footsteps of St. Paul of St. Paul the Apostle!
 Visit Philippi where Paul the Apostle delivered his first sermon and established the first Church in Europe, Mars Hill in Athens where he spoke to the Athenians, Corinth and the site of St. Paul’s trials by Gallio, and more!
 You will even visit the House of the Virgin Mary in Ephesus in Turkey where she lived until her Assumption according to Catholic Doctrine.
 A popular Pilgrimage site, this Shrine has even received several papal visits and blessings.
-On your 3-day cruise you will discover the captivating and beautiful Greek Islands like Mykonos, Crete, and Santorini.
+Complete your journey with a beautiful 3-day cruise to discover captivating and beautiful Greek Islands like Mykonos, Crete, and Santorini.
+Fr.
+Fischer will provide daily Spiritual Direction throughout your pilgrimage including celebrating daily Mass and providing opportunities for reconciliation and guided rosary.

 Your trip includes